clfkenny/clfkenny.github.io/projects/pca/index.md

 ![](./images/plot5.png)

+This can be seen as a lower dimensional representation of the data.
+We have projected the data onto the axis of maximal variance.

 ## Selecting Number of Eigenvectors

 <p>

-You might be wondering, how would I select the number of principal components to use?
+In the case of higher dimensions, you might be wondering, how would I select the number of principal components to use?
 That would depend on your use case.
 For example, exploratory data analysis.
-The most common application of PCA is for visualization, hence it seems reasonable to project higher dimensional data onto 2 or 3 dimensions, allowing for a geometric representation that hopefully captures most of the variation in the data. <br> <br>
-Additionally, it is possible to use this unsupervised learning technique in the context of supervised learning.
+The most common application of PCA is for visualization, hence it seems reasonable to project higher dimensional data onto 2 or 3 dimensions, allowing for a geometric representation that hopefully captures most of the variation in the data. <br> <br> Additionally, it is possible to use this unsupervised learning technique in the context of supervised learning.
 If the goal is to build a predictive model, the principal components can be used as the features for the model in place of the original features.
 Ideally, we would use as few components as possible to adequately summarize the data.
 Although there isn’t a steadfast rule to follow, the eigenvalues, accompanied by a <it>scree plot</it> (shown later) can be helpful in making the decision.
-The variance explained by the \(m\)th principal component is the eigenvalue that corresponds to that principal component, and thus the proportion of explained variance for the first \(m\) principal components is:
+The variance explained by the \(m\)th principal component is the eigenvalue that corresponds to that principal component, and thus the proportion of explained variance for the first
+\(m\) principal components is:

 $$ \frac{ \sum^m_{i=1}\lambda_i }{\sum^d_{i=1}\lambda_i} $$